Michael Seth Silverman: Work to protect injection drug users from infection

+Methamphetamine Use Research

+Silverman has also published research on methamphetamine and amphetamine use in Ontario.
+In a 2025 study in The Canadian Journal of Addiction, Silverman and colleagues analyzed physician-requested urine drug screen results from selected community and hospital-based laboratories across Ontario from 2017 to 2018.
+The study excluded people who had filled a prescription for stimulants within 120 days before testing, in order to better assess non-prescribed methamphetamine or amphetamine use.

+The study examined 215,529 people who were tested for methamphetamine or amphetamine.
+Of those tested, 26,392 people, or 12.2 percent, had a presumptive positive result.
+The researchers found that most patients who tested positive were between 20 and 40 years old, but 19.5 percent were over the age of 50, 41.1 percent were women, and 40.5 percent were in the lowest income quintile.
+The study also found frequent polysubstance use, with 27.0 percent also testing positive for opioids and 29.2 percent testing positive for cocaine.
+In the two years before their first urine drug screen, those who tested positive had substantially higher average use of primary care, emergency department, and hospital services.

+The authors concluded that methamphetamine and amphetamine use was associated with poverty and a significant burden on the health-care system.
+They also noted that use among women and people over 50 may have been underestimated in earlier studies.
+Silverman later said the findings should prompt health-care providers to reconsider common stereotypes about who uses methamphetamine, since treatment approaches focused mainly on young adult men may miss other vulnerable groups.

 Canada's Response to COVID-19

-In December 2020, Silverman co-authored an article published in the American Journal of Health titled "Did Lessons from SARS Help Canada's Response to COVID-19?"
+In December 2020, Silverman co-authored an article published in the American Journal of Public Health titled "Did Lessons from SARS Help Canada's Response to COVID-19?"

 In the article, Silverman, Michael Clarke, and Saverio Stranges compared other countries' responses to Canada's, starting with the mortality rate, which was remarkably lower than that of the UK, Europe, and the United States.
 Silverman remarked that lockdown measures in Canada "flattened the curve" by implementing them on March 16, 2020, even though cases in Canada (measured in cases per million) were lower than in some US states.
 Canadians complying with these orders made a difference.

 Looking back at Canada's response to severe acute respiratory syndrome (SARS), people in long-term care (LTC) were among the most affected.
 The authors stated that this pandemic helped to prepare the country for the COVID-19 pandemic by upgrading equipment, training staff, and stockpiling certain emergency supplies.

 In conclusion, Silverman and his co-authors wrote, "Overall, Canada learned a great deal from the SARS epidemic, with improvements in public health organization, laboratory infrastructure, and hospital infection prevention and control.
 Unfortunately, in areas where SARS did not affect Canada, such as the LTC sector and a collapsing supply chain, vulnerabilities remained, resulting in major challenges in the COVID-19 response."